chanshiyucx/blog/journal/004-interview-simulation.md

 ### Team Culture

 > What are you looking for in a team environment?
 > What do you expect from your future team?
+> What values are important to you when working with a team company?

 I enjoy working in open, collaborative teams where we share knowledge and focus on delivering a great product.